echoaimaomao/Leverage-Wav2Vec2.0-for-BC-Enhancement/README.md

 ## Current Status
 ⚠️ ​**Temporary Restriction Notice**
-The source code will be publicly released upon paper acceptance to comply with double-blind review requirements.
+The complete data processing scripts, training code, and final model weights will be publicly released upon paper acceptance to comply with double-blind review requirements.

 ## Supplemental Materials
 Demonstration samples are available in Demos: